Libyan wealth fund sues Belgian prince for fraud over reforestation project | Law-Order

 Libyan wealth fund sues Belgian prince for fraud over reforestation project

-Libya's sovereign wealth fund has filed a criminal complaint against Belgium's Prince Laurent, accusing him of fraud and extortion linked to his bid to reclaim funds from a failed reforestation project, lawyers said on Friday.
-The royal household and the king's cabinet did not immediately respond to requests for comment.
+Libya's sovereign wealth fund has filed a criminal complaint against Prince Laurent of Belgium, accusing him of fraud and extortion linked to his bid to reclaim funds from a failed reforestation project, lawyers said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)